irawoodring/343/assignments/zork.md

 - Read up on the Observer pattern.
 We will talk about this in class.

 - Plan out your program *before* you begin programming.
 This will save you a GREAT deal of time in the long run.
+UML diagrams or other drawings can make your life vastly easier in the long run...

 - Use either Ruby or Python, but BE CAREFUL.
 You MUST adhere to Object-Oriented programming techniques (polymorphism and encapsulation!).

+- There is a lot of room for interpretation in a project like this.
+I'm not requiring certain function names; you should be able to figure out what is and isn't needed.

 ## Grading